2026-04-26 Fourth Sunday of Easter

 - The forgiveness of sins refers to state of pure grace in communion with God - the most holy of holies.
 When we are in a state of sin, we cannot simultaneously be in a state of grace.

-The Lord is my Shepherd - That’s Relationship!
+The Lord is my Shepherd - Relationship!
+Leadership!
+Guardian!
+Protector!
+Pope Francis!

-I will fear no evil - That’s Protection!
+I fear no evil - I know he is always with me.
+Safe!
+Protection!

-Thou prepareth a table before me in the presence of mine enemies - That’s Hope!
+You spread a table before me in the sight of my foes - Providing!
+Hospitality!
+Hope!

-Surely goodness and mercy shall follow me all the days of my life - That’s Blessing!
+Only goodness and kindness follow me all the days of my life - Mercy!
+Kindness!
+Faith!
+Blessing!

-And I will dwell in the house of the Lord - That’s Security!
+And I will be in the house of the Lord for years to come - Commitment!
+Peace!
+Assurance!
+Security!
+Eternity!

 1 Peter 2:20b-25